TanStack/router/docs/framework/react/start/middleware.md

   })
 ```

-## The `clientUse` method
+## The `client` method

-Client middleware logic is defined using the `clientUse` method on a `Middleware` object.
+Client middleware logic is defined using the `client` method on a `Middleware` object.
 This method is used to define client-side logic that the middleware will execute both before and after any nested middleware and ultimately the client-side RPC function (or the server-side function if you're doing SSR or calling this function from another server function).

 **Client-side middleware logic shares much of the same API as logic created with the `server` method, but it is executed on the client side.** This includes: